KarmDesai1/projectcalculator/README.md

 ## 2. Structual Design Pattern
 **Decorator**

 The Decorator design pattern extends an object's behavorial dynamically.
 The pattern is useful when you want to allow objects to have diffrent options.
+Several decorators can add or overwrite the functionality to the original object.

     var User = function(name) {
       this.name = name;